British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Old Skyline group, comprising the Skyline, Perhaps and Morning Star claims, is situated at an elevation of 1500 metres, 9.6 kilometres from Ainsworth.
+The Old Skyline group, comprising the Skyline, Perhaps and Morning Star claims, is situated at an elevation of approximately 1750 metres and approximately 4.2 kilometres west-southwest Ainsworth.

-The area is underlain by rocks of the Upper Mississippian to Lower Permian Milford Group.
+The area is underlain by rocks of the Upper Mississippian to Permian Milford Formation.
 The showings are in limestone and in dark-grey to black phyllites and associated argillite.
-The eastern margin of the Nelson batholith is within a few hundred metres.
+The eastern margin of the Nelson Batholith is within a few hundred metres.
 The ore consists of porous siliceous rock carrying a dark mineral (argentite?), native silver, galena, and iron and copper pyrites.
 Values in gold and zinc are also reported from assays.

-The mine was worked in the early 1980s and the ore shipped partly to the Pilot Bay smelter and partly to American smelters.
+The mine was worked in the early 1880s and the ore shipped partly to the Pilot Bay smelter and partly to American smelters.
 The mine is reported to have been closed down in 1896.
-The workings at that time included an incline 26.5 metres deep, and a shaft further to the west sunk to a depth of 61 metres with a drift on the bottom level 37 metres in length.
+The workings at that time included an incline 26.5 metres deep, and a shaft further to the west sunk to a depth of 61 metres with a 37-metre long drift on the bottom level.

 Bibliography